Kameshwarsingh/event-driven-springboot-vertx/README.md

 POST method is to to create Product, GET method to retrieve Product.

-1. Spring-boot: 	Stand-alone, Spring-boot based application
+1. Spring-boot: 	Used for creating stand-alone, spring-boot based application
-2. Vert.x: 	Event driven (asynchronous) communication between “http request handler service” and “db/persistent handler”.
+2. Vert.x: 	Used for event-driven (asynchronous) communication between “http-request handler/service” and “db/persistent handler”.
-3. H2 db (embedded): Stores product information
+3. H2 db (embedded): Used for storing product information.

 ### Primary java classes and interactions